viswadharshanwork/symptosense-404/README.md

 ✔ No backend
 ✔ No APIs

-> *“SymptoSense is an AI-powered health awareness assistant designed to bridge the gap between symptoms and timely medical attention.
+> SymptoSense is an AI-powered health awareness assistant designed to bridge the gap between symptoms and timely medical attention.
 > Instead of black-box predictions, it uses explainable AI to show how health risks are calculated and refined.
-> Our goal is not diagnosis, but early awareness that can save lives.”*
+> Our goal is not diagnosis, but early awareness that can save lives.

  Future Enhancements
 - Integration with real medical datasets